tinhbuon1102/carome/wp-content/plugins/ml-slider/readme.txt

 * Initial version

 == Upgrade Notice ==
-* 3.10.3 : Upgrade now if your Gutenberg blocks disappeared
+* 3.11.1 : Update now if the Gutenberg block loading animation is stuck.